kosatnkn/catalyst/README.md

 > **NOTE:**
 >
->The directory name for your new microservice will be inferred from your Go module name which you will be passing in as the `--module` parameter.
+>The directory name for your new microservice will be inferred from the Go module name that you provide with the `--module` parameter.
 >
-> The script can handle version information in the module name when inferring a name for the directory.
-So both `example.com/dummyuser/sampler` and `example.com/dummyuser/sampler/v2` will produce `sampler` as the directory name.
+> The script can handle version information in the module name when inferring the directory name.
+For example, both `example.com/dummyuser/sampler` and `example.com/dummyuser/sampler/v2` will produce `sampler` as the directory name.